 Budget: P500+ (excluding scuba diving)

 - There are 2 options to get to Malapascua from Bantayan.
-First is by an outrigger boat which you can arrange with a local at the beach of Santa Fe for P1,500, or take a ferry back to Hagnaya port at the mainland.
+First is by an outrigger boat which you can arrange with a local at the beach of Santa Fe for P1,500 or take a ferry back to Hagnaya port at the mainland.
 Fare is P170.
 From the port, take a Rough Riders bus for direct travel to Maya port, the access to Malapascua island.
-If it’s not available, take a Ceres bus bound to Bogo for P12, then to Maya port for P50.
+If it’s not available, take a Ceres bus bound for Bogo for P12, then to Maya port for P50.
 At the port, take a passenger boat for P100.